 This park in downtown Rio de Janeiro is one of the best urban national parks in the world.
 It’s an 8,300-acre rainforest with 1,600 plant species and more than 300 species of birds, mammals, and reptiles.
 It’s also within walking distance from downtown Rio, making it easy to explore on your own, even if you only have a few hours.

-The park is home to the city’s famous Christ the Redeemer statue, which you can reach if you’re willing to go on the steep 2.7-mile trek to the top.
+The park is home to the famous Christ the Redeemer statue that Brazil is known for, which you can reach if you’re willing to go on the steep 2.7-mile trek to the top.
 Otherwise, book your ticket on the Corcovado Rack Railway, which carries passengers through the jungle.
 It takes about 20 minutes each way—just make sure you book your tickets in advance.
 You can also take the railway up and hike back down (or vice-versa, for more active travelers).

 15: Arrábida National Park, Portugal

 If you’re craving a little beach time while in Lisbon, head to Arrábida National Park.
 In less than an hour, you can be sitting in the sun in the cove of Galapos Beach or setting up your beach towel and chair outside the cafes by Figueirinha Beach.